 portrait 2010 Crayon

 About me - Karin Smith

 I work in a wide variety of media using recycled material where possible.
 I make glass brooches, lino prints, 2d and 3d mosaic, and bronze and stainless steel casting.
 My work is representational.
-I love working with shapes such as the human form and pears.
+I love working with organic shapes such as the human form and pears.

 I do my best work when I don't think, and just allow the creative process to emerge from wherever it is in my being.
 This makes my work spontaneous and light hearted.
 I also want it to be accessible by being easy to understand, fun and affordable.

 and sold my work at exhibitions, art shows, Bathurst Art Gallery community

 exhibitions and my brooches are for sale at the Bathurst

 Regional Art Gallery.
 You can always contact me via the web site.